ETS-Android3/Diet/readme.md

 <br>

 * Project Description: <br/>
-This app is developed to do a diet for myself and my family.
-With this app user can save gram of a food for one portion ( 1 portion is 50 kcal ) and calculate how much should I eat today to lose weight.
-There is no restriction to create only a food, mixed foods contains another foods inside can be created.
-Also these lists can be transfered other app users via internet.
-User just need its ip address.
-But for modems in home, there can be need to port forwarding for a specific device.
+This app is developed to do diet.
+With this app user can save gram of a food for one portion ( 1 portion is 50 kcal ) and calculate how much should he/she eat in a day to lose weight.
+There is no restriction to create only a food.
+Mixed foods contains another foods inside can be created.
+Also these lists can be transfered other app users via internet (socket programming is used no server).
+To do that, ip address of the target phone is needed.
+But for modems in home, port forwarding settings have to be configured for a specific device.
 <br/>
 <br/>